Conjunction for Class 9

 Compound conjunctions are used to connect two or more independent clauses or sentences.
 They help to show the relationship between these clauses or sentences, indicating whether the ideas expressed are contrasting, similar or sequential.

-Some common uses are the following:
+Some common uses are following:

-On condition that: On condition that the students diligently complete their assignments they may be granted the opportunity to showcase their creativity at the end of the semester.
+On condition that: On condition that the students complete their assignments they may be granted the opportunity to showcase their creativity at the end of the semester.

 Provided that: Students can use electronic devices during the exam, provided that they adhere to the established guidelines and ensure that the devices do not have any communication capabilities.